 In case you weren’t already in on the news, Valencia is a gorgeous Mediterranean city on the east coast of Spain.
 It’s not typically a common stop on the usual tourism circuit in the country however, with most travelers opting to visit nearby Barcelona instead.
 For anyone who makes the great decision to visit this city though- it certainly won’t disappoint!

 I’ll admit- I’m a little bit obsessed.
-After studying abroad there during college, and spending several months living there, (and visiting again in 2016!)
+After studying abroad there during college, and spending a year living there, (and visiting again in 2016!)
 I’ve compiled my list of the top ten “must do” experiences:

 1.)
 Relax at the Plaza de La Virgen-